 I backed away slowly, my shoulders shaking from the sobs I was holding in.
 My sister steered me out of the room.

 A couple of weeks later, my sister called from the hospice and tried to have my mother chat with me.
-By then cancer had progressed so far Mom no longer knew who I was.
-She thought I was her brother Joseph, who had died a half century earlier.
+By then the cancer had progressed so far Mom no longer knew who I was.
+She thought I was her brother Joseph, who had died a half-century earlier.

 We were just marking time for the call.
 On June 1, it came.
 Irma Cavaliere Speirs passed quietly in her sleep.

 So did I miss much?
 After all, within two weeks, she wouldn’t have recognized me anyway.
 I just would have seen more of the sandcastle melt.
 The truth is, I didn’t.
 That’s why April 23rd is my milestone.
 June 1 might be the day she died, but this is the day I lost her forever.